 GDP Calculation Shift

 We calculate GDP as GDP = C + I + G + (X-M).
-Where GDP is gross domestic product.
+Where GDP is the gross domestic product.
 C is private consumption.
 I is gross investments.
 G is government expenditures.
 X-M is an import/export calculation (exports – imports).
-For the purpose of this calculation we are only concerned with C, I, and G.
+For the purpose of this calculation, we are only concerned with C, I, and G.

 Why are we worried about GDP?
 Because the shifting of GDP expenditures creates drastically different living standards and societal benefits.
 We will discuss more of how this happens below.